kbs1/openxdagpool/readme.md

 15. visit the administration interface to set up your pool settings.
 16. payouts exports of large datasets require the mysql files privilege.
 Edit `/etc/mysql/mysql.conf.d/mysqld.cnf` and in the `[mysqld]` section, add `secure-file-priv=/var/www/default/public/payouts/`.
 Then execute `GRANT FILE ON *.* TO 'pool'@'localhost';`.
 Restart the mysql daemon using `service mysql restart`.

 Done!
-Happy usage from OpenXDAGPool! :)
+Enjoy your new OpenXDAGPool instance! ;-)